Tampa Family-Based Visa Attorney

 At Francisca Diaz Law, we have been helping individuals obtain family-based visas for their relatives since 2001.
 Our team is very proficient at this process; we recommend that you use our highly-experienced legal services to ensure you have the best chance of success.

 Want to sponsor a family member for immigration?
-Connect with the experienced family based visa attorneys at at Francisca Diaz Law today at (813) 212-4066or through our online request formto arrange for a free, initial consultation.
+Connect with the experienced family based visa attorneys at at Francisca Diaz Law today at (813) 212-4066or through our online request formto arrange for a personalized, initial consultation.

 Family-Based Immigration Visa

 Family-based immigration options are available for the families of U.S. citizens, families of refugees and asylees, and families of green card holders.

 - Visas for fiancé(e)s of U.S. citizens.
 K-1 visas are available for bringing your foreign fiancé(e) into the U.S. so that you can marry.
 You will have to marry within 90 days.
 K-3 visas are also available for permitting a foreign-born spouse of a U.S. citizen to come to the U.S. while his or her I-130 immigration petition for a green card is pending.

 - Visas for the immediate family of U.S. citizens.